593304/Domoticz-Tapo/README.md

 ## Installation
 Connect to your Domoticz server via SSH and go to Domoticz's plugins directory.
 Clone this repository into the plugins directory:
 `git clone https://github.com/593304/Domoticz-Tapo.git`
+If necessary modify the access permissions for the plugin.
+For example:
+`chmod -R 777 Domoticz-Tapo/`
 Then restart Domoticz service to add the Tapo plugin to the hardware list in Domoticz.
 ```
 sudo /etc/init.d/domoticz.sh stop